 Once appointed, staff (if in post by 31 March) will move to the next point on the salary scale each year on 1 August until they reach the maximum of the scale.

 In addition to these increments, a percentage rise will be negotiated nationally with the unions each year, and will also be awarded from 1 August each year.

 The College uses an equal pay scheme for evaluating roles to ensure equal pay for work of equal value across all staff.

-Staff are offered 25 days (5 weeks) paid leave per annum (30 days for academic and senior administrative staff) plus Bank and Public holidays normally observed in England and Wales.
+Staff are offered 25 days (5 weeks) of paid leave per annum (30 days for academic and senior management staff) plus Bank and Public holidays normally observed in England and Wales.

 In addition, the College is normally closed for six days a year, one day either side of Easter and the remainder between Christmas and New Year.

 Part-time staff will be entitled to the pro-rata equivalent.

 Active members of the Superannuation Scheme of the University of London (SAUL) pension scheme automatically receive life cover.
 A lump sum of four times your salary together with a refund of your contributions and a two-thirds pension for your dependent/spouse will be payable should you die before retirement whilst in employment.

 Interest-free pay advances are available for staff to purchase annual season tickets.